lunarjournal/gsctool/README.md

 The compiler used for this project is [`tcc`](https://github.com/lunarjournal/tcc) (`Tiny C Compiler`).

-> Note: You can modify and reload `GSC` scripts while `Black Ops` is running by quiting the level and starting it again.
+> Note: You can modify and hot-reload `GSC` scripts while `Black Ops` is running by quiting the level and starting it again.

 ![Demo](https://raw.githubusercontent.com/lunarjournal/gsctool/main/images/demo.png)